Azure/iotedge-lorawan-starterkit/docs/adr/009_lns_affinity.md

   - Clear or update the cache entry with frame counter down and up to 0.
   - Returns the result to the LNS: whether it was the winning or losing one
   - LNS reacts as described in the [main data flow section](#main-data-message-flow)

+### Handling Class C downstream messages

+For class C devices we can send C2D messages using a Direct Method that could (one-off) steal the active connection.
+When the Direct method is invoked via the portal on an LNS, we should check if we are the connection holder for that device and if not drop the message.

 #### Should we delay on the LNS itself or on the Function?

 We considered using a delay on the Function rather than on the LNS itself.
 We decided against this approach